The “New” Six Flags Inherits a Combined 27 Amusement Parks… Which Will They Keep, Sell, or Close?

 • SIX FLAGS AMERICA (Upper Marlboro, Maryland) – Not to be confused with Six Flags New England (which is also in New England) or Six Flags Great America, Six Flags America (so-named for its proximity to Washington, D.C.) is definitely a lower-tier Six Flags parks and has an unfortunate reputation for horrible operations and several high profile safety incidents among guests.
 Its two newest coasters opened in 2012 and 2014, and both are relocated rides from other parks.
 If you were the leader of the new Six Flags, you’d likely look at this park and see just one ride worth salvaging (Superman: Ride of Steel – a mirror-imaged sister of Darien Lake’s Ride of Steel), which is a sad state.

 • SIX FLAGS ST. LOUIS (St. Louis, Missouri) – People often associate Six Flags with parks that are packed with record-breaking rides.
 But actually, the median Six Flags is probably a whole lot more like Six Flags St. Louis – a park with ten coasters, but… not really any stand-outs.
 Aside from a new kiddie coaster in 2023, the park’s most recent addition was a Vekoma Boomerang that’s actually a 1989 build relocated from Over Texas.
-You could maybe say that the American Thunder GCI woodie or the Mr. Freeze Reverse Blast launch coaster from 1998 are at least interesting, but this is clearly not a park at the top of Six Flags’ to-do list.
+You could maybe say that the American Thunder GCI woodie or the Mr. Freeze Reverse Blast launch coaster from 1998 are at least interesting, but neither seems worth relocating.
 Now that Six Flags controls both of the state’s major parks (this one and Worlds of Fun, just over three hours away), will they have a desire to invest in both?
 We’ll see…

 Michigan’s Adventure.
 Image: Six Flags

 Aside from a new kiddie coasters in 2023, its last addition was 2008’s Thunderhawk – a low-rent Vekoma SLC relocated from Geauga Lake.
-Before that, it was a 1999 Mad Mouse, and 1998’s Shivering Timbers woodie – still probably the park’s signature ride.
-If ever Six Flags directs that they need to slim down their park count, Michigan’s Adventure would likely top the list of parks to go… But since it really offers no competition and has little worth relocating, we’d like to think the company would sell the park, not close it.
+Before that, it was a 1999 Mad Mouse, and 1998’s Shivering Timbers woodie – the latter of which is still probably the park’s signature ride.
+If ever Six Flags directs that they need to slim down their park count, Michigan’s Adventure would likely top the list of parks to go… Since it really offers no competition and has little worth relocating, we’d like to think the company would sell the park, not close it.
 After all, Michigan’s Adventure feels like the kind of park that the city or county could own and lease back to an operator.

 The Great Escape.
 Image: Six Flags